hjt523/QA-Training-Notebook/Github-How-to.md

 ! conflicts can happen where the two branches have different data in the same places ( like two slightly different lines in a file), in order to merge these need to be resolved
 !
 Git will add markers into the merge file where the error is that needs to be removed in order for you to then commit the changes and complete the merge.

+# 5. Reverting
+### Reviewing the history of a repository
+- git log

+!
+This shows all the commit history of current branch

+- git log --oneline

+!
+Using --oneline flag simplifies the output into one line per commit.

+- git log --branches=*

+!
+By using the --branches=* Git returns history of all branches in the repository.

+- git log [BRANCH_NAME]

+!
+This gives the history of a specific branch

+### Reverting to a previous commit with revert
+!
+Assuming a git log looks like this:

+      875f31e (HEAD -> main) fourth commit
+      483856a third commit
+      2dd011d second commit
+      bcabb84 first commit

+- git revert HEAD

+!
+Makes a new commit which does the opposite of the last commit.

+### Reverting with reset

+- git reset --hard 483856a
+! reverts and deletes the last commit from history
+####### VERY DANGEROUS WHEN WORKING IN A SHARED REPOSITORY
+!
+Leads to big issues when merging etc.

 ### TO BE CONTINUED ###